My mother said I lacked ambition.

 The second chapter of my career started five years before I quit my job and had nothing to do with work.
 It started with me becoming progressively sick over six months and then a year-long battle to regain my health.

-In that time I was forced to question everything I believed and was forced to look at the world, my life, and career with a different lens.
+In that time I was forced to question everything I believed and was forced to look at the world, my life, and my career with a different lens.

 This was the start of a personal “awakening” that pushed me into high gear to discover a different path.
 It took four years from the health crisis I faced until I took the leap to become self-employed, but what I learned along the way was priceless.